stuartpb/aur.sh/README.md

 If you do not want packages to download to your current directory, you can source `/etc/makepkg.conf` to set any configured `BUILDDIR`:

-    source /etc/makepkg.conf
+    $ source /etc/makepkg.conf

 and/or change to a temporary directory first:

-    cd `mktemp -d`
+    $ cd `mktemp -d`

+### Prerequisites

+Before installing any packages, you should always ensure that your installation is up to date:

+    # pacman -Syu

+Also, to build packages from the AUR, you are expected to have the `base-devel` package installed.
+If you aren't sure that you've done so already:

+    # pacman -S --needed base-devel

 ### Installing packages from the AUR

-To install every package and its main repo dependencies, first ensure that the main repo package databases are up to date:

-    sudo pacman -Sy

-Then, run aur.sh (the site root can be directed straight to bash via curl) with the `-s` (install package dependencies) and `-i` (install package after building) options for makepkg:
+To install any number of AUR packages and their main repo dependencies, run aur.sh (the site root can be directed straight to bash via curl) with the `-s` (install package dependencies) and `-i` (install package after building) options for makepkg:

-    bash <(curl aur.sh) -si [package ...]
+    $ bash <(curl aur.sh) -si [package ...]

 ## ADVANCED TRICKS